Skyline (horse)

 Skyline was a notable Australian Thoroughbred racehorse who was the best three-year-old of his year.
 He was a bay or brown stallion foaled in 1955 by the champion sire Star Kingdom (IRE) from Flight's Daughter by Helios (GB) from Flight by Royal Step.
-He was the elder brother of another notable performer Sky High.
+He was the older brother of another notable performer, Sky High.

-Following exceptional wins in the 1958 STC Golden Slipper Stakes, STC Hill Stakes and AJC Derby (in race record time of 2:28.8) his promising career was put on hold following a severe injury sustained in a stable accident.
+Following exceptional wins in the 1958 STC Golden Slipper Stakes, STC Hill Stakes and AJC Derby (in race record time of 2:28.8), his promising career was put on hold following a severe injury sustained in a stable accident.

-Skyline eventually recovered from the injury but was never the same horse failing to register another win.
+Skyline eventually recovered from the injury but was never the same horse, failing to register another win.

 He was retired to stud with the record of 5 wins from 32 starts, and from very limited opportunities and only a few foals, he sired, among others, Sky Sailor, winner of 11 races.